giusdp/do-k8s-ansible/README.md

 - installs kubectl on control_plane node
 - inits cluster with kubeadm on control_plane
 - installs flannel networking on cluster
-- joins the nodes in the cluster
+- joins workers to cluster

 <!-- # Resetting the environment